Covid 19 coronavirus: New Zealand's Olympic and Paralympic athletes support Games postponement

 The sentiment has been supported by Paralympics New Zealand and HPSNZ.

-"Providing carded athletes with high performance training and other HPSNZ facilities and services has become increasingly challenging," said HPSNZ CEO Michael Scott.
+"Providing carded athletes with high performance training and other HPSNZ facilities and services has become increasingly challenging," said HPSNZ chief executive Michael Scott.

 "The current Covid-19 environment is not conducive to the sense of fair play which underpins these pinnacle events, as the preparation of New Zealand's athletes and others around the world is hampered to varying degrees.